vitessio/website/content/en/docs/21.0/reference/features/distributed-transaction.md

 ### When to Use TwoPC

-Choose TwoPC when you need guaranteed atomic commits across shards, such as:
-- Financial transactions where partial commits could lead to inconsistent balances
-- Inventory systems where items must be updated together
-- User transactions that modify data in multiple shards
+Choose TwoPC when your application has low tolerance for data inconsistency and needs to modify data across multiple shards or keyspaces that must remain consistent.

-## Understanding Isolation Level
+## Understanding Isolation Levels

 While TwoPC guarantees atomicity (all-or-nothing commits), it does not provide isolation in the traditional ACID sense.
-The Applications might observe fractured reads in a cross-shard query i.e. a query might see partial commits while a TwoPC transaction commit is in progress.
+Applications might observe fractured reads in a cross-shard query i.e. a query might see partial commits while a TwoPC transaction commit is in progress.

-This design choice prioritizes performance for common use cases.
+The current implementation prioritizes performance for common use cases.
 Full ACID isolation across shards would introduce significant performance overhead.

 ## Configuration

-### VTGate Setup
+### VTGate

 Set the default transaction mode via the `transaction_mode` flag: